 Skip to main content

 Workshop Desktop is a native application for macOS, Windows, and Linux.
-It gives you full access to your local file system, any programming language or framework, local AI models, MCP servers, and integrated terminals.
+It gives you full access to your local file system, any programming language or framework, and your existing tools — with no constraints on what you can build or how you ship it.

 Step-by-Step